-The realm where modern physics is NOT needed for an adequate understanding is the realm of classical physics.
+The realm where modern physics is not needed for an adequate understanding is the realm of classical physics.
 The center of this realm is can be called the classical limit in which all classical physics is exactly true.
-The classical limit can't actually be reached in nature and one can't come arbitrarily close to in all senses.
-For example, getting larger and larger takes you further from the quantum mechanical realm and for awhile-a long while-makes things more classical, but, eventually you get closer to the cosmological realm where classical physics does not apply again.
+The classical limit can't actually be reached in nature and one can't come arbitrarily close to in all senses: getting larger and larger takes you further from the quantum mechanical realm, but brings you closer to the cosmological realm.
 But between all the modern physics realms, one can still still imagine the classical limit as an ideal point where all of classical physics holds exactly.

-There are no hard lines to the realms of physics.
+There are no hard lines to the realms.

-As you move away from the classical limit-going too small, too fast, too strong a gravity field, too big-classical physics progressively fails.
+As you move away from the classical limit-going too small, too fast, too strong a gravity, too big-classical physics progressively fails.